evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 [**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is a standard driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

-[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a standard driver assist system that is designed to help drivers avoid collisions by automatically steering the vehicle in an emergency situation.
+[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a standard  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.

 [**Blind spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.